 A tablet can replace a phone in some circumstances, but there are times when you might miss the portability of a phone.
-If you communicate using apps like WhatsApp, Slack, and Zoom, you can do all of your communicating using a tablet.
+If you communicate using apps like WhatsApp, Slack, and Zoom, you can do all of your communication using a tablet.
 However, if you regularly text and call as your main mode of communication, a tablet will leave you less than satisfied and out of touch with your people.

 Q: Which tablet brand is best?

 Arguments about the best tablet abound, with the two most common sides being Apple and Android.
 Truthfully, they’re pretty neck and neck, and each caters to a different type of user.
 Apple is the most user-friendly with the most app options, but their tablets are pricey.
-Android puts out powerful visuals and lets you expand the memory, but their app choices are more limited.
+Android puts out powerful visuals and lets you expand your memory, but its app choices are more limited.
 It always comes back to personal preference.

 Final Thoughts on Tablets

 The Apple iPad Air offers the perfect combination of features, performance, and build for most people.
 It’s also much more affordable than the Apple iPad Pro yet won’t lag behind in performance except for those with the most demanding needs.
-If you’re tight on cash and the tablet acts as a backup rather than a primary device, the Fire HD 10 Tablet can certainly meet your viewing, browsing, and emailing needs.
+If you’re tight on cash and the tablet acts as a backup rather than a primary device, the Fire HD 10 Tablet can certainly meet your viewing, browsing, and email needs.